 Instructions

-- In a mixing bowl combine the cassava flour, coconut sugar and baking powder and mix together well
+- In a mixing bowl combine the flour, brown sugar and baking powder.
+Mix well and set aside.

-- Then add the eggs and water and mix together to make a smooth batter
+- Add the warm water and whisk to make a smooth batter.

-- Then flip and continue to cook until golden brown, then remove from the heat and wrap in a kitchen towel to keep warm
+- Continue to cook on medium to medium- low heat until the top of the chota is almost completely dry.
+Then flip and continue to cook until golden brown.
+Remove from the heat and wrap in a kitchen towel to keep warm.
+Repeat the cooking steps to make the remaining chutes.

 Notes